-2022 Joint Nakba and Israeli-Palestinian Joint Memorial Day Ceremonies
+2023 Joint Nakba and Israeli-Palestinian Memorial Day Ceremonies

-On May 3, 2022, we will gather to call for peace, freedom, and human rights for all.
-The Joint Israeli-Palestinian Memorial Day Ceremony is hosted by Combatants for Peace and The Parents Circle–Families Forum, and we are proud that Nonviolence International is an official sponsor this year.
+This event is more important now than ever before.
+Join the largest Israeli-Palestinian peace event in history.
+On April 24, 2023, we will gather to call for peace, freedom, and human rights for all.
+The Joint Israeli-Palestinian Memorial Day Ceremony is hosted by Combatants for Peace and The Parents Circle–Families Forum.

 Please see below a message from NVI founder Mubarak Awad

 Thank you for your interest in the Combatants for Peace memorial event.
 This page lists several things you can do to help build a better future.

 First, I want to ask you to feel free to be in touch with me with your ideas and suggested action steps.
 None of us have all the answers, but together our collective wisdom is strong.
 Please contact me here.